 There are nearly 40 million blind people in the world today, according to World Health Organization .
 Another 285 million have visual impairment.
 Globally, 8% of all blindness is attributable to glaucoma, making it the leading cause of global irreversible blindness .
 There were 60 million people with glaucoma in the world in 2010 and will be nearly 80 million by 2020.
 Of these 60 million, 7.4 million were bilaterally blind from glaucoma in 2010 and 11.2 million (14%) will be bilaterally blind in 2020.

 In China, according to a study, it was estimated that 9.4 million (2.6%) people aged 40 years and older have glaucomatous optic neuropathy .
-Of this number, 5.2 million (55%) are blind in at least one eye and 1.7 million (18.1%) are blind in both eyes.Current approaches and gold standards for detection
+Of this number, 5.2 million (55%) are blind in at least one eye and 1.7 million (18.1%) are blind in both eyes.

+Pathological myopia (PM):

+PM has become a global burden of public health.
+Among myopic patients, about 35% have high myopia.
+Myopia leads to elongation of axial length, potentially causing pathological changes in retina and choroid.
+With an increase in myopic refraction, high myopia will develop into pathologic myopia, which is characterized by formation of pathologic changes at: (1) posterior pole, including tessellated fundus, posterior staphyloma, retino-choroidal degeneration, etc; (2) optic disc, including parapapillary atrophy, tilting, etc; (3) myopic maculopathy, including lacquer crack, Fuchs spot, CNV, etc. Pathologic myopia causes irreversible visual impairment to patients.
+Therefore, it’s important to have early diagnosis and regular follow-up.

+The overall global prevalence is estimated to be 0.9-3.1% with regional variability.
+The prevalence of pathological myopia-related visual impairment has been reported as 0.1%-0.5% in European studies and 0.2% to 1.4% in Asian studies.

+Current approaches and gold standards for detection

 DR detection requires capturing a photograph of the retina using specialized equipment such as a slit-lamp and fundus camera.
 The image is then examined by an ophthalmologist, optometrist or a trained professional to detect abnormalities such as microaneurysms, exudates, haemorrhages, macular edema, etc. to determine if DR is present and its severity and stage of progression.